-The easiest way by far to take control over the food that you consume is to prepare it yourself.
-Stock your pantry with basic staples like flour, sugar, rice, oats and spices and stock your fridge and freezer with fruits and veggies, lean meats and whatever dairy products you and your family eat (ie. butter, eggs, milk, cheese).
+The easiest way by far to take control of the food that you consume is to prepare it yourself.
+Stock your pantry with basic staples like flour, sugar, rice, oats, and spices and stock your fridge and freezer with fruits and veggies, lean meats and whatever dairy products you and your family eat (ie. butter, eggs, milk, cheese).

 Grow, Hunt and Forage Your Own Food

 You don’t need to live on a farm to grow some of your own food at home.
 Even if all you have is a small balcony, you can still grow an herb garden, a tomato plant or two, some strawberries, pole beans, garlic… I’ve even heard of someone keeping chickens on their balcony!
 Of course, you need to check into local regulations before doing that, but it’s certainly possible!